POL-G-077, version 1.5, 5 October 2022

 - must not comment on behalf of other sections, branches or individuals within the Museum

-- must not comment in a way that adversely affects the reputation of parties with whom the Museum is formally partnered or has a significant relationship with.
+- must not comment in a way that adversely affects the reputation of parties with whom the Museum is formally partnered or has a significant relationship.

-Staff should contact the Social Media Coordinator for guidance and clarification if they are unsure about their responsibilities or obligations relating to official social media activity.
+Staff should contact the Social Media Manager for guidance and clarification if they are unsure about their responsibilities or obligations relating to official social media activity.

 4.2 Unofficial use of social media